 While psychodynamic interventions are helpful to many, there is currently no strong empirical evidence to support the success of these interventions for conditions like anorexia, bulimia or binge eating disorder.
-In fact, I would go so far as to say that dynamic therapy and analysis would be counter-therapeutic – even dangerous – for someone with an eating disorder.
+In fact, I would go so far as to say that talk therapy and analysis would be counter-therapeutic – even dangerous – for someone with an eating disorder.
 Why?

 Funny You Should Ask Why: With eating disorders, figuring out what caused the disorder in the first place is much less important than doing whatever it takes – immediately – to stabilize eating and weight and reduce symptoms like restricting, binge eating and purging.
 Early change (within the first 8 weeks of treatment) is the single most potent predictor of a good treatment outcome, so we’re motivated to help people change – fast.
 There are many factors that contribute to the development of an eating disorder including genetic influence and brain chemistry – so one will never fully establish the true root cause.
 It’s more important to invest energy in developing skills for coping with your biology and strategies for navigating the world of potential triggers to your disordered eating.
 So really, the “why” is secondary.